tylerqr/ai.archives/custom-rules.md

 ## Server Issues

-If you get connection errors:
+If you get connection errors when searching:
 ```bash
 ./ai.archives/run_archives.sh server  # Start the server
 ```